- Gwinnett County School District

 The Teacher will…

-- identify similarities and differences.
+• identify similarities & differences.

 Model Lessons